angel-vilchis/machine_learning/HackerRank/readme.txt

-lots of code for a mid ass f1 score
+lots of code for a low f1 score